Skip to main content

 1. Create Knowledge Base: Add a new Knowledge Base data source in Integration Designer

-2. Ingest content: Upload documents or ingest data from workflows into content sources
+2. Ingest content: Upload documents into content sources

 3. Automatic chunking: Content is automatically split into chunks and indexed for semantic search